-Ozempic, the brand name for the semaglutide GLP-1 diabetes drug, has been increasing in popularity over recent years due to its off-label use as a rapid weight loss drug.
-Approved by the US Food and Drug Administration (FDA) for the treatment of type 2 diabetes, Ozempic works to regulate blood sugar levels, reduce the rate of digestion, and make patients feel fuller for longer.
-These effects of the Ozempic treatment can lead to significant weight loss, causing Ozempic’s parent company, Novo Nordisk, to release Wegovy, another semaglutide drug specifically FDA-approved as a weight loss medication for obesity weight management.
-While Wegovy and Ozempic were highly effective at helping patients lose a large amount of weight in a relatively short period, the weight-loss drugs can also lead to unwanted side effects, such as loss of facial fat, sagging skin, and decreased skin elasticity, which can increase signs of aging in a condition that has been dubbed “Ozempic Face.”
-If you are unhappy with the side effects of Ozempic, such as Ozempic Face, the best first step is to consult with an expert, board-certified dermatologist, such as Dr. Michele Green, and read on to find out more.
+Ozempic, the brand name for the semaglutide GLP-1 diabetes drug, has been gaining popularity over recent years, alongside similar medications like Mounjaro and Zepbound (tirzepatide), due to its off-label use as a rapid weight-loss drug.
+Approved by the US Food and Drug Administration (FDA) for the treatment of type 2 diabetes, Ozempic helps regulate blood sugar levels, slow digestion, and make patients feel fuller for longer.
+These effects of Ozempic treatment can lead to significant reductions in overall body weight, prompting Ozempic’s parent company, Novo Nordisk, to release Wegovy, another semaglutide drug specifically approved by the FDA as a weight-loss medication for obesity.
+While Wegovy and Ozempic were highly effective at helping patients lose a large amount of weight in a relatively short period, the weight-loss drugs can also lead to unwanted side effects, such as loss of facial fat, sagging skin, and decreased skin elasticity, which can increase signs of facial aging in a condition that has been dubbed “Ozempic face.”
+If you are unhappy with the side effects of Ozempic, such as Ozempic face, the best first step is to consult a board-certified dermatologist, such as Dr. Michele Green, and read on to learn more.

-Ozempic Face affects many patients taking Ozempic or Wegovy and occurs due to the rapid weight loss associated with the treatment.
-When weight loss happens very quickly over a short period, skin elasticity cannot keep up with fat loss, resulting in loose skin and facial changes.
-Ozempic Face is characterized by sagging skin and a gaunt appearance that emphasizes signs of aging, such as fine lines, wrinkles, jowls along the jawline, volume loss, and facial hollows.
-For patients taking Ozempic or Wegovy and experiencing Ozempic Face, there are many treatment options to reduce skin laxity and fill in lost volume.
-Some patients believe that the only options to address sagging skin are invasive plastic surgery treatments such as a facelift or neck lift.
-However, many non-invasive treatment options are available at Dr. Green’s dermatology office, such as dermal fillers, microneedling with PRP, and laser skin tightening treatments like Thermage.
+Ozempic face affects many patients taking a GLP-1 medication and is caused by the rapid weight loss associated with the treatment.
+When weight loss occurs very quickly over a short period, skin elasticity cannot keep pace with the rate of fat loss, leading to loose skin and facial changes.
+Ozempic face is characterized by sagging skin and a gaunt appearance that accentuates signs of aging, such as fine lines, wrinkles, jowls, facial volume loss, and facial hollows, altering how your face looks.
+For patients taking Ozempic or Wegovy who experience Ozempic face, there are many treatment options to reduce skin laxity and restore lost volume.
+Some patients believe that the only options to address sagging skin are invasive plastic surgery treatments, such as a facelift or neck lift.
+However, many non-invasive treatment options are available at Dr. Green’s dermatology office, including dermal fillers, microneedling with PRP, and laser skin-tightening treatments such as Thermage.
 To find out more about which treatment options will be most effective for you, schedule an appointment with Dr. Green.

 ozempic logo